01-edu/public/subjects/for-each/README.md

 ### Instructions

-Create a `forEach` function that takes an array as the first argument, a function as the second argument, and that works like the `Array.prototype.forEach` method.
+Create a function named `forEach` which takes an array as the first argument, a function as the second argument, and that works like the `Array.prototype.forEach` method.

 ### Notions